h8d13/KDE-Windows---For-Noobs/README.md

 Now go back to BIOS settings:
 Change to boot from the KDE Neon drive.

 What is also cool is that KDE includes a friendly boot manager that can preserve the Windows 10 install and show it to us whenever we start the machine.

 ---

 Now we can start making the system our own.
 First we need to connect to update.
 So we if you're using a cable and it's old hardware again you might have to check it's properly plugged in and click bottom right network > Configure network Connections

 Then add, generate a random mac adress and toggle automatic connection.
+If it doesnt work try deleting the device and creating it again.
 Now there should be a little update icon in the bottom right.
 Click it and click update all.

 Reboot again.